 We’re here to help you plan your move and get organized so the process goes smoothly.
-We bet you have the same questions that a lot of our clients have asked us over the years.
-Here, our All America Moving & Storage moving experts answer some of your frequently asked questions.
+We bet you have some questions about how to prepare or what to expect.
+Here, our All America Moving & Storage seasoned veterans answer some of your frequently asked questions.

 Q: How will you protect furniture during the move?